steveandroulakis/sik_ansible/README.md

 - bring up a vm (AWS, NeCTAR, OpenStack, etc)

-_depending on how you want to run this playbook the order of the next couple of steps will change, but I can't you are smart cookie, so you'll be fine_
+_depending on how you want to run this playbook the order of the next couple of steps will change, but I can see you are a smart cookie, so you'll be fine_

 - edit `host` file to add vm ip address, edit `groups_vars/all` files to change vm user
 - run ansible